Guidelines To Keep Our Families & Employees Safe & Healthy

 Water fountain is closed until further notice and clients encouraged to bring their own water.

 The number of swimmers is reduced in every class so the volume in the pool and in our swim center remains less than 50% of our building occupancy.
 We have adjusted our teaching techniques to practice proper distancing while maintaining safety.
-We will continue to monitor and adjust our phases based on the safest practices and recommendations in our industry.
-We will post on our website, social media and at The Aquatic Zone swim center when phases adjust and new phases and procedures begin.
+We will continue to monitor and adjust our procedures based on the safest practices and recommendations in our industry.
+We will post on our website, social media and at The Aquatic Zone swim center when information adjusts and new procedures begin.
 If you have any questions, please contact us at firstname.lastname@example.org.
 We are here to help.

 The teaching stations will be staggered to reflect proper distancing.
 There will be flow maps available for our clients to use.
 Every family will receive their assigned colored teaching stations on the monthly invoices.